EGA-archive/LocalEGA/docker/bootstrap/README.md

 Use `-h` to see the possible options of each script.

-We create a separate folder and generate all the necessary files in it.
+We create a separate folder and generate all the necessary files in it (require GnuPG 2.2.1, OpenSSL 1.0.2 and Python 3.6.1).
+Note that potential error messages can be found at the file `.err` in the same folder.

 	./generate.sh

-We then move the .env and .env.d into place (backing them up in the destination location if there was already a version)
+We then move the `.env` and `.env.d/` into place (backing them up in the destination location if there was already a version)

 	./populate.sh